-- 3.15 An MP, GLA Member or Ward Member may address the Committee in accordance with the Procedures set out here (Rule 3 Public Speaking Procedure), but must additionally: - declare, before making their speech, details of any material contact with the applicant, agent, adviser, neighbour, objector or other interested party and whether or not the speech is made on behalf of such person(s) or any other particular interest; - sit separately from the Committee Members, so as to demonstrate clearly that he/she is not taking part in the discussion, consideration or vote; and - not communicate in any way with Members of the Committee or pass papers or documents to them during the meeting.
+- 3.15 An MP, GLA Member or Ward Member may address the Committee in accordance with the Procedures and must additionally: - declare, before making their speech, details of any material contact with the applicant, agent, adviser, neighbour, objector or other interested party and whether or not the speech is made on behalf of such be aware that if they have a disclosable pecuniary interest, they may only participate in any discussion of or vote on any matter in which they have a disclosable pecuniary interest if they have been granted a dispensation for this purpose.

+- sit separately from the Committee Members, so as to demonstrate clearly that he/she is not taking part in the discussion, consideration or vote; and - not communicate in any way with Members of the Committee or pass papers or documents to them during the meeting.